UniversalRobots/Universal_Robots_ROS2_GZ_Simulation/ur_simulation_gz/doc/usage.rst

 Custom Description
 ^^^^^^^^^^^^^^^^^^

-The first option is easily achievable by using the launch argument ``description_file``,  which allows to pass the absolute path of a custom description to both launchers.
+To use a custom robot / scene description, the launch argument ``description_file`` can be specified,  which allows to pass the absolute path of a custom description to both launchers.
 Together with it, it could be useful to choose a custom Rviz configuration file and the launch argument ``rviz_config_file`` can be passed for that.
 An example of their usage:

 .. code-block:: console